Official HSU wordmarks & logos

 Do not use a substitute font.
 You should always use the wordmarks or wordmarks supplied by Marketing & Communications and should not try to replicate or recreate them.

-Do add any graphic elements to the wordmark.
+Do not add any graphic elements to the wordmark.
 The wordmark should stand alone as HSU's identity.
 No graphic elements should be added to the wordmark or placed in such a way as to create a new or different identity.

 Do not try to match the font used in HSU's wordmark.
 HSU's wordmarks are intended to be unique identifiers for Humboldt State University.
 Typefaces that match or closely resemble these marks diminishes the brand's impact.
 Any type accompanying the wordmark should be set in a font that compliments the wordmark but does not attempt to match it.